MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ### Backend

 Route documentation:

 All routes return a status code and:

 - on success: a json with the "message" field usually confirming the action took place successfully.
 - on error: a json with the "error" and eventually "details" fields.
-  If the return field is missing for a route this is all the route returns.
+  If the return field is missing from the details for a route this is all the route returns.

 POST